ताटकावृत्तान्तः — The Account of Tāṭakā and the Royal Duty to Protect

 बालकाण्ड

-Sarga 25 is structured as a didactic dialogue between Viśvāmitra and Rāma.
-Rāma first responds respectfully to the sage’s counsel and raises a rational doubt: yakṣas are said to be of limited prowess, so how can a woman possess the strength of a thousand elephants?
-Viśvāmitra answers with a genealogical and causal narrative: the yakṣa Suketu performs tapas; Brahmā grants him a daughter, Tāṭakā, and endows her with extraordinary elephant-like strength.
-She is married to Sunda and bears Mārīca, who later becomes rākṣasa due to a curse.
-After Sunda’s death, Tāṭakā and Mārīca attempt to attack Agastya; Agastya curses Mārīca to assume a demon-form and curses Tāṭakā to abandon her yakṣī form and become a terrifying man-eating rākṣasī.
-Viśvāmitra then frames the central ethical instruction: a prince must not hesitate to eliminate an adharmic threat even if the offender is female, because the eternal duty (sanātana-dharma) of kingship is protection of subjects and social order (cāturvarṇya, cows, and brāhmaṇas).
-Exempla are cited—Indra slaying Mantharā and Viṣṇu destroying Kāvya (Bhṛgu’s wife)—to normalize the principle that unrighteous women have been slain for the common good.
-The chapter thus maps a jurisprudential rationale for force within a protective royal mandate.
+Sarga 25 unfolds as a didactic dialogue between Viśvāmitra and Rāma.
+Rāma respectfully receives the sage’s counsel yet raises a rational doubt: if yakṣas are said to have limited might, how can a woman possess the strength of a thousand elephants?
+Viśvāmitra replies with a genealogical, causal account: the yakṣa Suketu performs tapas; Brahmā grants him a daughter, Tāṭakā, and endows her with extraordinary, elephant-like power.
+Tāṭakā is married to Sunda and bears Mārīca, who later becomes a rākṣasa through a curse.
+After Sunda’s death, Tāṭakā and Mārīca attempt to attack Agastya; Agastya curses Mārīca to take a demon-form and curses Tāṭakā to abandon her yakṣī form and become a terrifying, man-eating rākṣasī.
+Viśvāmitra then states the central ethical instruction: a prince must not hesitate to remove an adharmic threat even if the offender is female, for the eternal duty (sanātana-dharma) of kingship is the protection of subjects and social order—cāturvarṇya, cows, and brāhmaṇas.
+Exempla are cited—Indra slaying Mantharā and Viṣṇu destroying Kāvya (Bhṛgu’s wife)—to show that unrighteous women too have been slain for the common good.
+Thus the chapter lays out a jurisprudential rationale for force within the royal mandate to protect.

-Verse 1.25.1
+Verse 1

 अथ तस्याप्रमेयस्य मुनेर्वचनमुत्तमम्।श्रुत्वा पुरुषशार्दूल: प्रत्युवाच शुभां गिरम्।।।।